aeonics-io/aeonics.setup/README.md

 ## Plugin: "aeonics.setup"

-This *Nucleus Runtime* plugin provides a default implementation of system managers and initial lifecycle.
+This Aeonics software plugin provides a default implementation of system managers and initial lifecycle.

 ## Compile and package